facebookincubator/dispenso/setupScripts/README.txt

 The scripts contained in this folder are for helping setup the environment to build the project; in particular, to obtain third party libraries.
 Thirdparty libraries are expected to be in a sibling directory to the project directory named thirdparty.
 Each script will end with an underscore and the platform it's building for.

+NOTE: For some scripts an argument is expected; it's advised to run each script in terminal.
+For windows, start with obtaining vcpkg first.
+Each of the windows scripts will obtain the needed files, but you will need to navigate to that third party(that's not obtain by vcpkg) and build it.